LEARNING IN A PANDEMIC

 If you are entering university in 2020 or 2021 you are facing a unique set of circumstances in post-secondary education.
 Your courses will be taught by faculty who are trying to do their best to teach in a pandemic environment.
 Before we talk about what this means to you I’d like to quickly review the kinds of learning you may encounter:

 Face-to-face: This is what you’re most accustomed to.
 Face-to-face (F2F) can mean large lectures with a hundred or up to a thousand students in desks watching a prof at the front of the room.
 It can also mean smaller seminars or tutorials where you may be asked to interact or discuss topics at issue.
-It can also include laboratories where you might be asked to conduct some procedure.
+It can also include laboratories where you might be asked to conduct some procedures.

 Online: Here we are talking about a situation where the lectures and exams and discussion are all held in an online environment.
-There are actually two broad types of online course; what we call synchronous is when the students and the prof are all online at the same time.
-In contrast asynchronous classes include situations in which your professor and their students may be online at totally different times.
+There are actually two broad types of online courses; what we call synchronous is when the students and the prof are all online at the same time.
+In contrast, asynchronous classes include situations in which your professor and their students may be online at totally different times.
 A common manifestation is when you play pre-recorded lectures at a time that suits you.
 For both synchronous and asynchronous, another option is for the professor to intentionally record lectures specifically for online presentation or they may record a face-to-face lecture for you to play later.

 Hybrid: These are courses where there is some combination of online and face-to-face elements.
 One particular type that we call flipped is when you watch the lectures on your own time and then get together with others in a face-to-face format to discuss the content and ask and answer questions.
 Another version of a flipped classroom is when the lectures are face-to-face but the exams and tests are online.